mantlenetworkio/mantle-tutorial/cross-dom-bridge-mnt/README.md

 ### `setup`

-This function sets up the parameters we need for transfers then deploy ERC20 on L1 and L2.
+This function sets up the parameters we need for transfers and then deploy ERC20 on L1 and L2.

 ```js
 const setup = async () => {